Rat Control New York

 • Because rats have poor eyesight, they rely primarily on their sense of smell and taste to discern their surroundings.

-• Rats transmit a variety of diseases to humans and other animals (bacterial, protozoan and viral), parasites (worms) and ectoparasites (fleas, lice and mites).
+• Rats transmit a variety of diseases to humans and other animals (bacterial, protozoan, and viral), parasites (worms), and ectoparasites (fleas, lice, and mites).

 Pest Control for Rats

-The most reliable way to rid your space of rats and ensure that they don’t return is by hiring a professional New York pest control company like Assured.
+The most reliable way to rid your space of rats and ensure that they don’t return is by hiring a professional New York pest control company like Assured Environments.
 We can create an effective plan for eliminating rats and identify how they got in to prevent future infestation.
-Assured is the rat exterminator NYC homeowners and business owners can trust for fast service.

 Rat FAQ